Conditional mean dimension: Abstract

 \section{Abstract}

 We introduce some notions of conditional mean dimension for a factor map between two topological dynamical systems and discuss their properties.
 With the help of these notions, we obtain an inequality to estimate the mean dimension of an extension system.
 The conditional mean dimension for $G$-extensions are computed.
+We also exhibit some applications in the dynamical embedding problems.